Vitamin E: The Protector

 No negative effects are associated with the consumption of too much vitamin E from food.
 When it comes to synthetic vitamin E, the data are less straightforward.
 It should be noted that these are unusually high amounts (over 30 times the RDA).
 Additional factors, including genetics, likely also played a role in the observed outcome.

 However, to stay on the safe side, it is advisable to limit consumption to a maximum of 1 g/day for adults.
 This amount is considered a tolerable upper intake level (UL), meaning that it is unlikely to cause adverse health effects over the short term.

 The top three facts to keep in mind about vitamin E:

 - Vitamin E is a powerful antioxidant.
-It protects your cells, fights inflammations and enhances the functioning of your immune system.

 - You can find vitamin E primarily in nuts, seeds and vegetable oils, but green leafy vegetables and cereal are also an adequate source.